 12.1 The Role of Accounting

-- Define accounting and identify the different uses of accounting information.
+- Define accounting and explain the differences between managerial accounting and financial accounting.

 Fields of Accounting